Fgao1994/Coupling-Components-and-Services-for-IEM/README.md

 To evaluate the effectiveness of deploying models as WebSocket services, we did a comparative analysis of performance over model simulation between WebSocket and HTTP protocols.So client-end includes HTTP-based client and WebSocket-based client, the server-end includes HTTP-based server and WebSocket-based server.

-### Client:
-1. PrecipitationModel: Read the daily precipitation and wait TOPMODEL pull the daily precipitation;
-2. HargreavesModel: Read the daily temperature data and latitude data, and calculate the daily evapotranspiration and to wait TOPMODEL to pull.
-Note that you can write the daily evapotranspiration to local file system to check;
-3. HttpClientTopModel: Pull the daily precipitation and evapotranspiration from another two models, then send a request with the data to HTTP server of TOPMODEL;
-4. WebSocketClientTopModel: Pull the daily precipitation and evapotranspiration from another two models, then send a request with the data to WebSocket server of TOPMODEL.

-### Server:
-1. HttpServerTopModel: Get the daily precipitation and evapotranspiration, then calculate the daily runoff and return to client;
-2. WebSocketServerTopModel: Drive the run phase of the OpenMI component and calculate the daily runoff.

 ## Status

 The project provides a complete and tested implementation of